 CFHS is also on the board of Plunkett Scotland, which represents community-owned shops in some of Scotland’s remotest communities.

-- support for the community cafe sector to build its capacity and improve its practice through providing further opportunities for networking.
+- To continue to support for the community cafe sector to build its capacity and improve its practice.

-- supporting the community retailing sector to apply learning from the publication and other sources to identify opportunities for sustaining and developing the sector.
+- To continue to support the community retailing sector to apply learning and identify opportunities for sustaining and developing the sector.